fluree/docs.flur.ee/src/content/0.10.0/docs/examples/supply-chain.md

 These rules are vital in a decentralized application where there isn’t necessarily full trust between the actors.
 A mentioned earlier, setting up and testing these smart functions is part of the initial configuration before a decentralized network goes live.
 Most applications will not require any changes to the smart functions after initial set up.

-The custom blockchain should live at the bottom of a software stack, where the top-level, the user interface, allows for easy and seamless interaction with the database.
-A good user interface should only allow valid transaction, however the role of the smart functions is to prevent bad actors from circumventing the allowed actions in a database.
-Even if bad actors were to start issuing transactions directly to a database, they would be unable to issue any transactions that are not allowed by smart functions.
+The custom blockchain should live at the bottom of a software stack, where the top-level, the user interface, allows for easy and seamless interaction with the ledger.
+A good user interface should only allow valid transaction, however the role of the smart functions is to prevent bad actors from circumventing the allowed actions in a ledger.
+Even if bad actors were to start issuing transactions directly to a ledger, they would be unable to issue any transactions that are not allowed by smart functions.

 We'll be walking through them more slowly for clarity's sake.
 Currently, these are only available to be viewed in FlureeQL in our documentation.